wp-plugins/basic-google-maps-placemarks/readme.txt

 = Can I embed more than one map on the same page? = No, the Google Maps JavaScript API can only support one map on a page.
+You can have different maps on separate pages, though.
+See [the Installation page](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/installation/) for instructions on making different maps have different center locations, display different sets of placemarks, etc.

-= How can I override the styles the plugin applies to the map? = The width/height of the map and marker information windows are always defined in the Settings, but you can override everything else by putting this code in your theme's functions.php file:
+= How can I override the styles the plugin applies to the map? = The width/height of the map and marker information windows are always defined in the Settings, but you can override everything else by putting this code in your theme's functions.php file or a [functionality plugin](http://www.doitwithwp.com/create-functions-plugin/):

 `
 add_action('init', 'my_theme_name_bgmp_style');